MIT · Massachusetts

 Outside scholarship stacking policy

 Outside scholarships first cover the student contribution (up to $5,400).
 Excess reduces the MIT Scholarship.
-Students may use a portion toward a computer purchase or health insurance before the MIT Scholarship is reduced.
+Students may use a portion toward a one-time computer purchase or health insurance before the MIT Scholarship is reduced.

 Common Data Set snapshot